Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Introduction

-In the past few years, we have seen rapid advances in photorealistic novel view synthesis with Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf}.
-However, vanilla NeRF~\cite{mildenhall2020nerf} and its variants~\cite{barron2021mip,barron2022mip,mildenhall2022nerf,verbin2022ref} are mainly designed for per-scene optimization scenarios, where the lengthy optimization time and the need for vast amounts of views for each scene limit their practical usages in real-world applications.
+\IEEEPARstart{I}{n} the past few years, we have seen rapid advances in photorealistic novel view synthesis with Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf}, Light Field Network (LFN)~\cite{sitzmann2021light} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}.
+However, these vanilla~\cite{mildenhall2020nerf,sitzmann2021light,kerbl20233d} representations and their variants~\cite{barron2021mip,barron2022mip,mildenhall2022nerf,verbin2022ref,yu2024mip,huang20242d} are mainly designed for per-scene optimization scenarios, where the lengthy optimization time and the need for vast amounts of views for each scene limit their practical usages in real-world applications.

-We are interested in a specific form of novel view synthesis, \ie, \emph{generalizable} NeRF, which aims at learning to model the generic scene structure by conditioning the NeRF inputs on additional information derived from images~\cite{wang2021ibrnet,chibane2021stereo,chen2021mvsnerf}.
+We are interested in a \emph{generalizable} NeRF, which aims at learning to model the generic scene structure in a feed-forward manner by conditioning the NeRF inputs on additional information derived from images~\cite{wang2021ibrnet,chibane2021stereo,chen2021mvsnerf}.
 This form has a wide range of applications, because it can generalize to new unseen scenarios, and can perform reasonably well with just a few (\eg, 3) camera views, while it \emph{does not require any retraining}.